-Substantially all of the U.S. employees of the Company are covered by benefit plans sponsored by MS&Co.
-The plan provides pension benefits that are based on each employee's years of credited service and compensation levels specified in the plan.
-The U.S. defined benefit pension plan was closed to new hires effective July 1, 2007.
-In lieu of a defined benefit pension plan, eligible employees who were first hired, rehired or transferred to the U.S. on or after July 1, 2007 will receive a retirement contribution under the 401(k) plan.
-The amount of the retirement contribution is included in the Company's 401(k) cost and will be equal to between 2% and 5% of eligible pay up to the annual 401(a)(17) limit based on years of service as of December 31.
-On June 1, 2010, the U.S. defined benefit pension plan was amended to cease future benefit accruals after December 31, 2010.
-Any benefits earned by participants under the pension plan at December 31, 2010 will be preserved and will be payable in the future based on the pension plan's provisions.
+Substantially all employees of the Company participate in employee benefit plans sponsored by the Ultimate Parent.
+The pension plans provide pension benefits that are based on each employee's years of credited service and compensation levels specified in the plan.
+The U.S. Defined Benefit Pension Plan was closed to new hires effective July 1, 2007 and, in lieu of a defined benefits pension plan, eligible employees first hired, rehired or transferred to the U.S. on or after July 1, 2007 received a retirement contribution under the 401(k) plan.
+On June 1, 2010, the U.S. defined benefit plan was amended to cease accruals of benefits after December 31, 2010.
+Retirement contributions to the 401(k) plan also ceased after December 31, 2010.
+Any benefits earned by participants under the plan as of December 31, 2010 were preserved and will be payable in the future based on the plan's provisions.